My Quiet Kitchen

 Creating a beautiful veggie tray that your guests will actually want to eat comes down to a few key things:

-• freshness - select fresh, seasonal, vibrant vegetables in a variety of colors.
+• freshness - select fresh, seasonal, vibrant-looking vegetables in a variety of colors.

-• colors - the more the better!
+• color - the more the better!
 Include varying shades of the same color to add visual interest, like dark green broccolini and light green celery.

 • ease - have small tongs and other utensils available.
 Cut vegetables into similarly-sized pieces that can be eaten in 2 or 3 bites.